InTEGr8or/nofakingway/content/correcting-common-word-games.md

   --

-  "Taking a life" is a beautification and a euphemism for what the person has actually done, which is destroy a life.
+  - "Taking a life" is a beautification and a euphemism for what the person has actually done, which is destroy a life.
 That's all they've done.

   --

   They have simply destroyed a human life.
 It's a much more offensive and disgusting thing that they have done than "taking a life" makes it sound like, which is already bad enough.

+  --

-When a theif steals money he at least has the money he stole.
+  - When a theif steals money he at least has the money he stole.
 A life destroyer can make no such claim.

   --

-  - serial killers do not achieve control over their victims.
+  - Serial killers do not achieve control over their victims.

 --